 Using the SSO Configuration of the Directory Account

 Support domain accounts are able to use the single sign-on configuration of their directory account.
 After SSO has been enabled in a directory account, the checkbox ‘Login using SSO configuration of directory account’ becomes available.

-Checking this box hides the SAML SSO URL field as well as the Certificate fingerprint field.
+Checking this box hides any SSO protocol specific section.
 The values for these fields are obtained from the directory account when this feature is in use.

 Multiple Identity Providers

 When some users are sourced from a different Identity Provider 4me offers the possibility to add multiple SSO Configurations.
 By default users are redirected to the Primary SSO Configuration on login.
 Aternative SSO Configurations are accessible using a special Login URL using a reference that you can define in the SSO Configuration form in case multiple SSO Configurations are defined.

 If SSO has been enabled for a 4me account, but it does not appear to work, then the account owner can access 4me again by adding